Child and Youth Counselling (CYC) Services

 Mental health services based in schools can be localized and unique to the specific needs of a region and community.
 They can also include Indigenous teachings and practices rooted in the land, language, culture and spirituality of the community.
 A mental health provider based in a school is part of that unique community and can form relationships with the student population as a whole.

-Schools will likely use their school-based support team to identify students at risk and refer them to the school-based mental health provider; students and parents can also self-refer as needed.
-The Department of Education, Culture and Employment will be responsible for supporting education bodies to coordinate wraparound supports in schools.
+Schools will likely use their School-based Support Team to identify students at risk and refer them to the school-based mental health provider; students and parents can also self-refer as needed.

 Depending on the region, school-based mental health services may be limited or unavailable during the summer months or when school is not in session.
 However, schools will still provide students and families with information about accessing mental health services during that time.
 Counselling Services offered through the Community Counselling program will continue to be available year-round.